-The first persecution of the early church which was one of a many first for the early church.
+This was the first persecution of the early church.
+Which was to become one of a many for the early church.

 The Sanhedrin could not decide how to punish Peter and John because the healed man was over forty years and all the people were praising God.

 Peter and John are Tried before the Sanhedrin the Jewish Council

 4:1 While they were speaking to the people, the priests, the commander of the Temple guards, and the Sadducees came to them.
 2 They were greatly disturbed that Peter and John were teaching the people and announcing that Jesus had been resurrected from the dead.
 3 So they arrested them and placed them in custody until the next day, since it was already evening.
 4 But many of those who heard their message believed, and the men grew to number about 5,000.

 5 The next day, their rulers, elders, and scribes met in Jerusalem 6 with Annas the high priest, Caiaphas, John, Alexander, and the rest of the high priest’s family.
 7 They made Peter and John stand in front of them and began asking, “By what power or by what name did you do this?”